If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - Rolling Release: Every new openSUSE Tumbleweed snapshot also automatically produces a new openSUSE MicroOS release.
 The Leap based version automatically updates when maintenance updates for Leap are published.

-The configuration file for those systems has to be created before first boot of an image.
+The configuration file for those systems has to be created before the first boot of an image.
+MicroOS does not use any default password even for root, so be sure to use one Combustion, Ignition or Cloud-Init were applicable.

 |Platform||Base System||Container Host||First Boot Configuration|